Quota Mechanisms: Finite-Sample Optimality and Robustness: Extensions

 \subsection{Dynamics}

 The main model is static.
 Each agent knows his preferences on all problems, and he simultaneously submits a report on every problem.
 In this section, we assume instead that information arrives over time.
-We introduce a dynamic analogue of quota mechanisms.
+We consider an infinite-horizon setting with discounting, and we introduce a dynamic analogue of quota mechanisms.
 With a single agent, we show that these dynamic quota mechanisms can asymptotically implement any \emph{strictly} cyclically monotone social choice function.

-We consider a dynamic model with a single agent.\footnote{In the dynamic model with multiple agents, it is difficult to explicitly construct exact equilibria because best responses are generally not symmetric across periods.} For any discount factor $\b \in (0,1)$, define the $\b$-discounted problem as follows.
+For the dynamic model, we assume that there is a single agent.\footnote{With multiple agents, it is difficult to construct exact equilibria because each agent's best response is determined by the solution of a dynamic optimization problem rather than an optimal transport problem.} For any discount factor $\b \in (0,1)$, define the $\b$-discounted problem as follows.
 The horizon is infinite, with periods indexed by $t = 0, 1, \ldots$.
 Each period has one problem copy.
 In each period $t$, the agent learns his type $\th^t \in \Th$.
-Types are drawn independently across periods from a prior $\pi$ in $\D( \Th)$.
-The agent's utility from a decision sequence $(x^t)_{t=0}^{\infty}$ is given by $(1 - \b) \sum_{t = 0}^{\infty} \b^{t} u ( x^t, \th^t)$.
+Types are drawn independently across periods from a full-support prior $\pi$ in $\D( \Th)$.
+The agent's utility from a decision sequence $(x^t)_{t=0}^{\infty}$ is given by the discounted average utility $(1 - \b) \sum_{t = 0}^{\infty} \b^{t} u ( x^t, \th^t)$.

 Fix a social choice function $x \colon \Th \to \D(\XX)$ and a quota $q \in \D(\Th)$.
 In the $\b$-discounted problem, the \emph{dynamic $(x,q)$-quota mechanism} asks the agent to report, in each period $t$, a distribution $r^t \in \D( \Th)$, subject to the constraint that for every period $t$,